 Enneagram tests are not accurate for everyone.
 They simply help narrow down the candidate types for a best fit.
-Each test is not only a product of how well the test was designed and constructed but also the test author's bias for understanding each type (and if you haven't found out already, there are a lot of subtle and not so subtle differences in the way people interpret the Enneagram types).
+Each test is not only a product of how well the test was designed and constructed but also the test author's bias for understanding each type.

 I sometimes hear mention of transcending one's Enneagram type.
 It usually appears in two contexts: 1) someone believing they're beyond the fixation of their type, and 2) someone trying to get rid of their type.